danny6869/midi-ble-footswitch/README/howto-solder-expression-pedal-jacks.md

      ![expression pedal jack connector](expression-pedal-jack-pair-connector-pinout.png)

-     - Pin 1 connected to the TWO wires that lead to the ring pins of each jack.
+     - Pin 1 connected to the TWO black wires that lead to the ring pins of each jack.

-     - Pin 2 connected to the TWO wires that lead to the tip pins of each jack.
+     - Pin 2 connected to the TWO red wires that lead to the tip pins of each jack.

-     - Pin 3 to the wire that leads to the sleeve pin of the jack for expression pedal 1.
+     - Pin 3 to the yellow wire that leads to the sleeve pin of the jack for expression pedal 1.

-     - Pin 4 to the wire that leads to the sleeve pin of the jack for expression pedal 2.
+     - Pin 4 to the orange wire that leads to the sleeve pin of the jack for expression pedal 2.

 #### See the [soldering the microcontroller](howto-solder-microcontroller-board.md) page for information about the matching female connector, and what it hooks up to.